Tao Heart Tai Chi

 About Tai Chi & Qigong

-Tai Chi brings together movement and meditation.
+Tai Chi brings together movement, meditation and martial arts.

 Tai Chi has low impact; slow, soft repetitive movements which can help bring about a state of mental calm, while improving body awareness, balance, flexibility and suppleness.